tianhuil/apollo-client/docs/source/essentials/mutations.md

 <h2 id="update">Updating the cache</h2>

 Sometimes when you perform a mutation, your GraphQL server and your Apollo cache become out of sync.
 This happens when the update you're performing depends on data that is already in the cache; for example, deleting and adding items to a list.
-We need a way to tell Apollo Client to update the query for the list of items.
+We need a way to tell to update the query for the list of items.
 This is where the `update` function comes in! `update` functions aren't required to update the cache for all mutations, but our `addTodo` mutation is an example of where it comes in handy.

 The update function is called with the Apollo cache as the first argument.
 The cache has several utility functions such as `cache.readQuery` and `cache.writeQuery` that allow you to read and write queries to the cache with GraphQL as if it were a server.
 There are other cache methods, such as `cache.readFragment`, `cache.writeFragment`, and `cache.writeData`, which you can learn about in our detailed [caching guide](../advanced/caching.html) if you're curious.